THE VISION OF THE FOUNDERS

 LOOKING TO THE FUTURE: A NEW BUILDING FOR THE KIMBELL

 The new building consists of two connected structures.
-The first and more prominent is a pavilion that faces and to some degree mirrors the Kahn building.
+The first and more prominent is a pavilion that faces and to some degree mirrors the Kahn Building.
 Here, on a tripartite facade, robust concrete walls flank a recessed entrance bay of glass.
 The pavilion houses a large lobby in the center, with exhibition galleries to either side, all naturally lit from an elaborately engineered roof.
 In the galleries, Renzo Piano has striven for an even more exquisite light quality than he has achieved before: the roof system incorporates aluminum louvers, glass, solar cells, wood beams, and stretched fabric scrims.
 The north and south walls of the pavilion are glass, with colonnades outside to support the beams and roof, which overhang generously for shade.

 From the lobby, visitors may enter either of the galleries to the sides or go straight ahead, through a glass passageway, into the building’s second structure.
-In contrast to the front structure, this half of the building is self-effacing from the outside, covered by a grassy roof open to the public for recreational activities.
+In contrast to the front structure, this half of the building is self-effacing from the outside, covered by a grassy roof that is open to the public for recreational activities.
 It contains a third gallery that is not top-lit and is therefore suitable for especially light-sensitive works, as well as the auditorium, library, and education center.
 The double-height auditorium is on axis with the entrance, permitting a view through various spaces and layers of glass—from the front door to the glass wall and light well behind the auditorium stage.
-Visible from the lobby of the Kahn building, this becomes the main axis of the new Kimbell Art Museum complex, emphasizing Piano’s themes of transparency and openness.
+Visible from the lobby of the Kahn Building, this becomes the main axis of the new Kimbell Art Museum complex, emphasizing Piano’s themes of transparency and openness.

 The Kimbell Art Museum provides to its members a variety of benefits and privileges, making the visitor experience more enjoyable through priority access to Museum programs, special exhibitions, and members-only events.